lukehorvat/env-dependencies/README.md

 end
 ```

-When your Rails application starts, an error will be raised immediately if any environment variables are not defined.
+When your Rails application starts, an error will be raised immediately if any environment variables are not set.
 A nice precautionary measure!

+## Related

+If you find this gem useful, you may also like [path-dependencies](https://github.com/lukehorvat/path-dependencies).